Mohitur669/Olympic-Data-Analysis-WebApp/Readme.md

 6. Table of top 15 athletes who have won the most number of medals in the Olympics.
 This table can also be filtered by selecting the Sports Name from the dropdown list.

 ## 3. Country-wise Analysis
-This section provides the country-wise analysis of the Olympics.
+This section provides a country-wise analysis of the Olympics.
 It contains a dropdown list where user can select Country Name, based on that the section will display the following information:
 1. Medal Tally over the years for that country (Line Graph)
-2. In which sport the country excels the most (Heatmap)
+2. In which sport does the country excel the most (Heatmap)
 3. Top 10 athletes of that country (Table)

 ## 4. Athlete-wise Analysis
-This section provides the athlete-wise analysis of the Olympics.
+This section provides an athlete-wise analysis of the Olympics.
 1. Distribution of Age of the athletes for Winning Medals (Curves)
 2. Distribution of Age w.r.t Sports only who have won Gold Medals (Curves)
-3. Gender Ratio with Height vs Weight of the athletes.
-Here user can select a Sport as per their choice from the dropdown list.
+3. Gender Ratio with Height vs Weight of the Athletes.
+Here users can select a Sport as per their choice from the dropdown list.
 (Scatter Plot)
 4. Men Vs Women Participation Over the Years (Line Graph)

 # How to run the project locally